epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 We propose to answer two additional questions about this effect.
 First, we study the long-term persistence of this effect.
 Secondly, we explore the possibility of a chilling effect happening outside the US.

-The dataset used will contain the german counterparts of the terrorism-related articles.
+The dataset used will contain the German counterparts of the terrorism-related articles.
 We will apply similar analysis as in the paper on this dataset and study the trends pre and post revelations.
 We will also use segmented regression on the original english articles where the study period is extended until 2016.